Nicola Edgington: Early history

-Killing of her mother
+Killing of mother

 On 4 November 2005, Edgington stabbed her 60-year-old mother, Marion, nine times in Forest Row, East Sussex for which she was convicted of manslaughter due to diminished responsibility (based on diagnoses of schizophrenia and emotionally unstable personality traits) at Lewes Crown Court on 23 October 2006.
 She was detained indefinitely under the Mental Health Act 1983 and, following treatment and psychiatric evaluation, was released conditionally in September 2009, moving into a Greenwich flat.

 Killing and attempted killing of strangers

 Build-up

 In September 2011, Edgington sent a message via Facebook to her brother saying she was not getting the help she needed, missed her mother, and had had a miscarriage.
 She left her phone number and asked him not to tell their father, Harry, that she had made contact.
 Her brother replied that she killed their mother and he found the body, that the miscarriage was good news, and that she should kill herself by cutting her wrists.

-Edgington sought help from the controversial Universal Church of the Kingdom of God prior to the attacks, as she had prior to the killing of her mother, which may have disturbed her further.
+Edgington sought help from the Universal Church of the Kingdom of God prior to the attacks, as she had prior to the killing of her mother, which may have disturbed her further.

 On 6, 7 and 9 October, Edgington contacted police several times by phone and once in person reporting that individuals were making death threats against her (naming one individual), and later that two cocaine users were refusing to leave her flat and may have stolen from her.
 Despite initially being graded as serious and requiring police attendance, no police were dispatched to investigate.

 On the morning of 10 October 2011, Edgington pleaded numerous times with police and local mental health services to physically detain her under their legal powers as she felt she was having another psychotic breakdown, saying she had killed someone before and that the more scared she became the more dangerous she could be.
 Although taken to Queen Elizabeth hospital, she was left there by police prior to being securely admitted, and the psychiatric staff decided they were only going to admit her on a voluntary basis despite her risk profile and secure care plan being in her psychiatric file.

 Attacks

 Later in the morning of 10 October 2011, while waiting for staff to change shift and admit her, Edgington left the hospital through a door that should have been locked, took two buses, and stabbed two strangers in the street in separate attacks in Bexleyheath.
-She bought a knife from Asda with which she tried to kill 22-year-old Kerry Clark, who survived and a member of the public took the knife off her.
-Edgington subsequently stole a knife from a butcher's shop and stabbed and virtually decapitated 58-year-old Sally Hodkin, who died of her injuries within minutes.
+She bought a knife from Asda with which she tried to kill 22-year-old Kerry Clark, who survived, and a member of the public took the knife off her.
+Edgington subsequently stole a knife from a butcher's shop then stabbed and nearly decapitated 58-year-old Sally Hodkin, who died of her injuries within minutes.
 Edgington was arrested later the same morning.